General Data Protection Regulation (GDPR) and Information about you.

 Even briefer session notes are uploaded in password protected files, on a password protected PC, which is only used by me, and it has a security code to access it and has up to date virus protection software installed.
 The uploaded anonymised session notes are held within an encrypted iCloud account and I use “two-factor authentication” to access this information so it can only be accessed on my own trusted devices which can be completely erased should they be lost or stolen.

 Your full contact details will only be stored on paper (this is also stored in a lockable filing cabinet) and with your permission, your phone number will be stored on my Smart Phone using digital fingerprinting or code to access it, your name will not be displayed, only your unique client code to retain your confidentiality.
 Agreement on how you wish to be contacted (phone/text/email/letter) will be agreed at the initial session.
 Personal data such as your full name, address and current date of birth will only be used to verify your identify if there is an urgent need to contact your GP, the emergency services (should the very rare occasion happen where a client collapses during a session), or if you as a client are at serious risk of harm to self or someone else, or a request for access to personal data from yourself, or your representative, or legitimate legal instrument such as a Court Order which can only be actioned by a Judge under a subpoena.

 This personal information will be held for a period of three years after the cessation of our counselling relationship, except where there is a mutually agreed decision to retain it for longer or where I believe that it is in my best professional interests to do so.

 Your contact details will only be shared in exceptional circumstances with my supervisor, or other named agent, in the event that I am incapacitated so that they can contact you to explain the situation.
-The details of this arrangement are set out in my professional will.

 - This is given in full to each client and signed by the client as me as counsellor.